NiamhGillespie/Final-year-project/timelog.md

 ### 18 Jan 2024
 * *4.5 hours* Updating the add team page to allow a user to add team leads and team members, then updated the teams view page to a function instead of class so I could pass location based states to it.

+### 19 Jan 2024
+* *9.5 hours* Made user and teams components editable in the admin views, also added filtering and searching to each of these.
+I also updated the add team form so that both the team and user detail views display correctly.
+Did the same for the add user form as well, also allowed each user to be added to multiple teams in this form.
+Also updated user details view so that an admin user will not have a list displayed and the add user view so that only non-admin users will have the teams selection displayed.
+Started working on allowing teams to be deleted.